RagingRudolf/CodeFirst.UCommerce/README.md

 Or if you are looking at a feature which is not available in nuget yet you can download the source code and compile a version yourself.

+### AssemblyScan or Configuration by web.config

+When you're going to use CodeFirst for uCommerce, you will have to decide whether CodeFirst will look them up by assembly scan or by manually specifying an assembly to look for in a configuration section in web.config.

-If you compile your code yourself you have to reference RagingRudolf.CodeFirst.UCommerce.Core and add the following configuration sections to your web/app.config.
+If you're going with manually specifying an assembly you have to add the following to your web.config

 	<sectionGroup name="RagingRudolf">
 		<section name="CodeFirst" type="RagingRudolf.CodeFirst.UCommerce.Core.Configuration.CodeFirstConfiguration" />